 We are committed to providing an unparalleled level of quality service and excellence.
 Our leadership team promises to deliver an experience that is genuine and authentic to the high ethical standards and celebrated traditions of Biltmore Farms since 1897.

 John “Jack” Cecil joined Biltmore Farms in 1984, serving in various capacities until being named President and CEO in 1992.
 Along with his father, George H.V.
-Cecil, Biltmore Farms has focused its efforts on community building, through developing an extensive portfolio of real estate projects including a regional shopping mall, a mixed-use urban village, master planned communities, corporate offices, hotels, apartments, medical office buildings and over 1,000 homes.
+Cecil, Biltmore Farms has focused its efforts on community building, through developing an extensive portfolio of real estate projects, including a regional shopping mall, a mixed-use urban village, master planned communities, corporate offices, hotels, apartments, medical office buildings, and over 1,000 homes.
 Prior to his tenure with Biltmore Farms, Cecil was Assistant to the President at Foremost McKesson International in San Francisco.
-As a steward of economic development across Western North Carolina, Cecil serves as Chair and member of the National Advisory Board of the Institute for Emerging Issues, Governor for the Urban Land Institute Foundation and as Executive Committee Vice-Chair and Director of the N.C.
-Biotechnology Center.
-Cecil also holds the position of Chair for the WNC Regional Advisory Board of Wells Fargo Bank, N.C., Director of Mission Health Partners, Trustee of the Duke Endowment, Vice Chairman of Dogwood Health Trust, Director of myFutureNC, and Director of Barron Collier Management, LLC and is on the Board of Directors of the Research Triangle Foundation of North Carolina.
+As a steward of economic development across Western North Carolina, Cecil serves as Chair and member of the National Advisory Board of the Institute for Emerging Issues, Governor for the Urban Land Institute Foundation, and is on the Board of Directors of the Research Triangle Foundation of North Carolina.
+Cecil also holds the position of Chair for the WNC Regional Advisory Board of Wells Fargo Bank, N.C., Trustee of the Duke Endowment, Vice Chairman of Dogwood Health Trust, Director of myFutureNC, and Director of Barron Collier Management, LLC.
 Cecil received his Bachelor of Arts from UNC-Chapel Hill and a Masters in International Management from the American Graduate School of International Management (Thunderbird).
 Cecil and his wife, Sarah, have been happily married since 1993 and they have four sons.